Jannyboy11/CustomRecipes/README.md

 - Inventory menu for viewing all registered recipes
 - Supports crafting and furnace recipes
 - Recipes are saved in the NBT format, preserving all item data
-- Extra types of recipes: Permission Recipe and NBT-specific Recipe
+- Extra types of recipes: Permission Recipe, Count Recipe, World Recipe and NBT-specific Recipe
 - Developers API, providing more access than the Bukkit API.
 - Spigot 1.12 compatible